 8. Prevents Digestive Issues

 The polyphenols found in lavender have a wide range of effects on the body.
-It can prevent the development of harmful bacteria and accumulation of gas in the gut.
+It can prevent the development of harmful bacteria and the accumulation of gas in the gut.

 This will ease stomach discomfort, reduce bloating, and eliminate cramping.
 Chewing on its leaves or drinking its tea can be effective too.